How to use emotional intelligence for Sales leaders

 While accountability is vitally important, aptitude for learning, resilience and empathy are not just important to hire for, but also key characteristics to build in your team.
-If a salesperson has a self-limiting belief it can negatively impact their performance, so it’s important to look out and recognise these in your meetings.
+If a salesperson has a self-limiting belief, it can negatively impact their performance, so it’s significant to look out and recognise these in your meetings.

 - Self-limiting beliefs can be self-depreciative: “I am not worthy of a CEOs time and feel like a nuisance when cold calling.”

 - They can also be from self-grandeur: “There’s nothing more for me to learn.
 I’m the best salesperson here.”

 Both are unhealthy, and the result can lead to specific actions or inactions.
 For example, rolling over on objections or opening the door for prospects on cold calls.

 Understanding is vital for emotional intelligence

 The key to using emotional intelligence is understanding: What are the team’s biggest fears?
 What do they believe in?
 What motivates them?
 What burdens them?
 Overcoming these self-limiting beliefs requires consistency, so it’s essential to keep them building good behaviours and being outside their comfort zone.